-The corporate law in Hungary is governed by Act V of 2013 on the Civil Code which incorporates the fundamental regulations and mandatory rules for all economic entities and also governed by the Act V of 2006 on Public Company Information, Court Registration Proceedings and Dissolution Procedures – “Registration Act” – which provides a flexible and expedient legal regime.
+The corporate law in Hungary is governed by the Civil Code which incorporates the fundamental regulations and mandatory rules for all economic entities and also governed by the Act on Public Company Information, Court Registration Proceedings and Dissolution Procedures – “Registration Act” – which provides a flexible and expedient legal regime.

 Legal forms of business, minimum capital, contribution

 The Hungarian Civil Code determines four different corporate forms that may serve for investors as a basis to carry out business activity in Hungary.
 In addition to those 4, there are two other forms with which investors can establish Hungarian presence.
 All of these forms can exclusively be established and operated by foreign owners and management: